Chapter 15

 Let us notice the following verses,

-4 … Through the prophet Jonah God cried out to the people of Nineveh that in forty days He was going to overthrow their cities.
+4 … Through the prophet Jonah God cried out to the people of Nineveh that in forty days He was going to overthrow their city.

-5 … The people proclaimed a fast and wore sackcloth, that is very basic and course clothing indicating great sorrow.
-In other words, the people of Nineveh believed God had spoken to them through the prophet Jonah.
+5 … The people of Nineveh believed God had spoken to them through the prophet Jonah.
 Fearing what God was about to do and in the hope that God would change His mind, they repented from their sinful ways.
+Consequently, to indicate great sorrow, the people proclaimed a fast and wore sackcloth, which was a very basic and course clothing.

 10 … God saw their sincere repentance and changed His mind about the judgements He was about to inflict upon Nineveh.

-The second time or periods of our life when we should fast is when we are,
+The second time or periods of when we should fast is when we are earnestly,

 SEEKING GOD IN PRAYER AND PETITION